gotoariel/folium-demo/README.md

 ## Debugging

-You can run Flask apps locally by eg. `python app.py`.
-This app will run at `localhost:33507`.

 `heroku logs` can display remote logs from your app, however `heroku local` will run the app at `localhost:5000` and will be more useful for debugging.
-Remember to put WMATA_KEY in the environment.
+* Remember to put WMATA_KEY in the environment
+* The app will need to reach the public internet for geocoding